ikezue/zfs-hetzner-vm/README.md

 To detach from screen console, hit Ctrl-d then a
 To reattach, type `screen -r zfs`

-Upon succesfull run, the script will reboot system, and you will be able to login into it, using the same SSH key you have used within rescue console
+Upon successful run, the script will reboot system, and you will be able to login into it, using the same SSH key you have used within rescue console

 Please note that the drives you intend to format can not be in use, you can execute `mdadm --stop --scan` before running the script to halt default software raid operations.